-In college I had a big head.
+In college, I had a big head.
 I believed that I was destined to be one of the greatest writers of all time.
 Up there with Hemingway and Dostoyevsky.
-After college came reality.
+Swiftly after college, reality emerged.
 Much like my heroes in their early twenties, I was penniless and hungry.
 Unlike my heroes, I gave up, sold out and pursued suburban success.

 Twenty years later I have fallen into the role that I was truthfully destined to be: a fully domesticated, stay-at-home father.
 I have been blessed with two beautiful school- aged boys.
 I should be spending my time cleaning the house and preparing savoury meals, but instead I write.